 The castle is mostly a ruin now.
 But you can explore the interior on your way to the Blarney Stone, which is set high up in the battlements.

 Be mindful on these stairs, which are twisty, narrow (people had smaller feet back then) and uneven!
-It seems like every castle, fort, church and cathedral across Europe and the U.K. has at least one set of similar spiral staircases.
-They always make me dizzy and I almost always trip at least once on my way up.
+It seems like every castle, fort, church and cathedral across Europe and the United Kingdom has at least one set of similar spiral staircases.

 This is the interior of the castle as it looks now.
 Not so impressive, maybe, but I bet it was quite beautiful in its day.
 The Family Room was originally decorated with ornate stucco and a plaster ceiling.